How to write a business plan and small business budget

 The Profit and Loss Report in Bokio is a great place to start when planning your budget.
 You can see your total income, expenses, overhead costs, gross/net profit and loss for a chosen period.
 These are broken down by which account they are in, so you can clearly see where you are spending your money, and make choices for your business accordingly.

-Start bookkeeping with Bokio for free today to make budgeting for your business easy.
+Start bookkeeping with Bokio today to make budgeting for your business easy.